przemyslaw-rybarczyk/scheme/README.md

 ## Compilation
 To compile the interpreter, run `unicode/update.sh` to generate the `unicode/unicode_data.h` file, followed by `compile.sh` to actually compile the program.
-The `$CC` environment variable can be used to change used C compiler used. `gcc` is used by default.
+The `$CC` environment variable can be used to change used C compiler used. `clang` is used by default.

 ### Flags
 - `GC_ALWAYS` makes the garbage collector activate on every allocation.
 Useful for debugging.